FIX: Windows Live Mail Error 0x8007007A When Sending Emails

 Method 2: Remove, and reconfigure your Windows Live Mail account (WLM only)

-Since a misconfigured, or corrupted Windows Live Mail account can also be a possible cause, you can try removing it and re-adding your account to see if this solves the issue.
-Be aware that this will delete your folders, and your account will have to be synced from scratch.
+A misconfigured or corrupted Windows Live Mail account can be a possible cause.
+Consider removing it and re-adding your account to see if this solves the issue.
+Please note that this action will delete your folders.
+Your account will then need to be synced from scratch.

 1. Press the Windows key on your keyboard and type in Windows Live Mail, then open the result.